Day 1: Vail Ski Day

 Breakfast at Ludwig's

 There’s no better way to start a ski day in Vail than with the mouthwatering buffet at the Sonnenalp Hotel’s signature restaurant, Ludwig's.
 Culture is the appetizer: reading a copy of the New York Times, sipping coffee out of a delicate German cup, and listening to the worldly range of accents and languages in the terrace dining room.
 Then comes the food: divine apricot and cherry Danishes, luscious French toast, made-to-order omelets, a fresh fruit spread of silver-dollar-size raspberries, the eggs Hemingway (a.k.a. smoked salmon eggs Benedict), homemade quiche, tasty cured meats, and a tall glass of fresh-squeezed orange juice.
 You might as well call it a breakfeast.
-And at $28 per adult (and $19 for kids 6 to 12), the buffet remains one of the unlikeliest bargains in the valley.
+And at $38 per adult the buffet remains one of the unlikeliest bargains in the valley.

 Even locals who’ve skied Vail for 20 years will tell you they still haven’t skied every run tucked into every last one of the resort’s 5,289 skiable acres.
 So don’t expect to hit them all—or even come close—in a day.
 Instead, make a plan that delivers a sampling of the terrain you like best; it will help keep you from feeling overwhelmed by Vail’s vastness.